DrewNaylor/Blissversate/README.md

 Also for instances that don't allow commands, should it just not let command comments federate instances that don't allow them?
 No idea.

 Like Disqus, there will be a "Recommend" button for discussions that will work like boosting on Mastodon.
 It'll federate to other instances that way.
 Should upvotes on comments work as a boost too?
 Maybe I should check Kbin for that, as I need to know how to also handle downvotes.

+I need to look at how PeerTube handles comments, as I think it has like and dislike buttons.
+If not, maybe Kbin would help me figure it out.

+Just remembered that I need to ensure replies are threaded in such a way that they don't appear like they do on Mastodon just sitting outside the original reply they were replying to and telling you nothing about what post they were a reply to unless you click them.

+Should comments be unlisted with an option to switch it to direct message mode?
+I think having the choice for them to be public would be a bit much.
+Followers only could be nice, then also have an option to allow or deny a follower request like on Mastodon (all those bots on Disqus are annoying).